ttlew/conversation/dialog-build.md

 ## Dialog overview
 {: #overview}

 Your dialog is represented graphically in the tool as a tree.
-Create a branch to process each intent that you want your bot to handle.
+Create a branch to process each intent that you want your conversation to handle.
 A branch is composed of multiple nodes.

 ### Dialog nodes